ltatka/oscillatorDB/README.md

 ### The "modelType" field
 There is now a defined set of possible model types for the field modelType.
 Currently these are "oscillator" and "random"
-* These are stored as a set at the top of the mongoMethods.py file
 * You will not be able to add a model unless it has a modelType tag of one of these two types
 * If you want to add an additional type to the list, add it to the set in mongoMethods.py
 * This will update your <b>local</b> copy of oscillatorDB, but the modelType list is not tied to the database.
 Unless you push changes or do a pull request, neither <b>the databse</b> nor users will 'know' about the new model type (but your model WILL be added).